ceciivanov/ceciivanov/README.md

 <h1 align="center">Hi 👋, I'm Ceci</h1>
-<h3 align="center">I am currently working as DevOps Engineer at Performance Technologies S.A. in Athens, Greece.
-I also have Bachelor Degree of Computer Science at the University of Athens!</h3>
+<h3 align="center">I'm a DevOps Engineer at Performance Technologies S.A. in Athens, Greece, holding a Bachelor's Degree in Computer Science from the University of Athens.
+Beyond my role, I'm a tech enthusiast who enjoys both DevOps and software engineering.
+Whether it's optimizing processes or exploring new technologies, I love problem-solving.
+Staying current in the dynamic world of tech, I'm always seeking ways to enhance and innovate in both areas.</h3>

 - 📫 How to reach me **cceeci@icloud.com**